apostrophecms/starter-kit-assembly-essentials/README.md

 You can additionally tweak subdomains for the sites that are using it.

-`shortNameSuffix` configuration option (defaults to empty string), allows you to add additional suffix string to every site short name.
+The `shortNameSuffix` configuration option, which defaults to an empty string, allows you to add additional suffix string to every site short name.
 For example, for a site with short name `cars` and the following configuration:
 ```js
 multisite({
   // ...
   shortNameSuffix: '-assembly',
 });
 ```
-The resulting base URL for this site will be `https://cars-assembly.localhost:3000`, `https://cars-assembly.staging.your-domain.com`, etc.
+The resulting base URL for this site will be `http://cars-assembly.localhost:3000`, `https://cars-assembly.staging.your-domain.com`, etc.

-This options applies only when the hostname is determined in part by the `shortName` field for the site, so if a production hostname is configured, it will be used exactly as given.
+These options applies only when the hostname is determined in part by the `shortName` field for the site, so if a production hostname is configured, it will be used exactly as given.

 > Note that your dashboard will also be affected, the base URL would become `https://dashboard-assembly.staging.your-domain.com`